HigherOrderCO/HVM/guide/README.md

 ```

 The RPS becomes 268 million rewrites per second!
 That's an almost perfect 7.38x
 improvement, in a 8-core CPU.
-In this case, the parallel version did way more
-operations overall, which decreased the TIME gains, but that's only because the
-original `Sum` was too simple.
 In general, one can improve a function's
 performance proportionally to the number of cores by just writing its recursion
 in a parallel-aware manner.

-Take a moment to appreciate how we didn't do anything related to parallelism.
-No manual thread spawning, no kernels, mutexes, locks, atomics nor any other
+No need for manual thread spawning, no kernels,
-overwhelmingly complex, error-prone synchronization primitives.
-We just wrote a
+mutexes, locks, atomics nor any other overwhelmingly complex, error-prone
-pure recursive function, and HVM smoothly distributed the workload across all
-available cores.
-That's the paradigm shift that makes HVM so powerful: it makes
-parallelism trivial, finally allowing software to make full use of the
-performance that increasingly parallel CPUs have to offer.

-Of course, this function in particular was fairly trivial, and it wouldn't be
-hard to parallelize it using threads, or even Haskell's `par`.
-Some other
+synchronization primitives.

+While the function above could be parallelized with some effort in other
+languages; for example, using Haskell's `par`; this becomes considerably harder
-algorithms, though, aren't so simple.
-For example, the Fibonacci function
+as the recursion schemes become more complex.
+For example, the Fibonacci
-doesn't recurse in a regular way: some branches are much deeper than others.
-As
+function doesn't recurse in a regular way: some branches are much deeper than
-such, threads or `par` would fail to make full use of cores.
-HVM does so in all
-cases, as long as your program isn't inherently sequential.
+others.
+As such, using all available parallelism with `par` alone would be very
+hard.
+On HVM, you just write the function as it is, and HVM will smoothly
+distribute the workload evenly across all available cores.

 ```javascript
 (Fib 0) = 1